 Fraser joined the theatre faculty of Santa Clara University in 1993 after ten years of teaching as a tenured Associate Professor at Austin College in Texas.
 She earned a Ph.D. from the University of Oregon, M.A. from Miami University of Ohio, and a B.A. from Yankton College in South Dakota.

-Her doctoral dissertation is a structural analysis of American musical theatre, and her master’s thesis defines one of the American political theatre movements in the 1960-70’s defined as “People’s Theatre” (now considered a type of devised theatre).
-She has continued these interests by presenting papers at National Conventions for the Association for Theatre in Higher Education (ATHE) and the Popular Culture Association, and publishing various articles in: The Sondheim Review, Theatre Journal, Journal of American Culture, Theatre Southwest, and Fu Jen Studies of Literature and Linguistics.
+Her doctoral dissertation was a structural analysis of American musical theatre, and her master’s thesis defined one of the American political theatre movements in the 1960-70’s as “People’s Theatre” (now considered a type of devised theatre).
+She continued these interests by presenting papers at National Conventions for the Association for Theatre in Higher Education (ATHE) and the Popular Culture Association, and publishing various articles in: The Sondheim Review, Theatre Journal, Journal of American Culture, Theatre Southwest, and Fu Jen Studies of Literature and Linguistics.
 Fraser had a chapter included in Sondheim, A Casebook edited by Joanne Gordon, and another chapter in Women in the American Musical Theatre edited by Judith Sebesta and Bud Coleman.
 She was invited to Taiwan in 1997 to present a paper as the “Sondheim specialist from America.”
-With a specialty in American theatre history, cultural analysis of theatre and the musicals of Sondheim, Fraser brings her favorite tools together to teach, Dramaturgy, Directing, a Sondheim Seminar, Modern American Theatre History: Censorship, Stage Unions, and Arts Funding, and Culture and Ideas: When God Was a Woman.
+With a specialty in American theatre history, cultural analysis of theatre and the musicals of Sondheim, Fraser brought her favorite tools together to teach Dramaturgy, Directing, a Sondheim Seminar, Modern American Theatre History: Censorship, Stage Unions, and Arts Funding, and Culture and Ideas: When God Was a Woman.